 The infection is similar to West Nile (which my Canadian readers might be familiar with) and can be quite severe if you get infected.
 High fever, tremors, paralysis, vomiting…About 50% of people who contract JE have long lasting neurological effects.

 The places where you are most at risk for JE are Asia and South East Asia such as: Thailand, Indonesia, Vietnam, China, and India.
 The overall incidence of JE infection among travellers from non-endemic countries (ie. people from outside Asia visiting) is quite low.
-There is less than 1 case for every 1 million travellers
+There is less than 1 case for every 1 million travelers.

-Because of this low risk, and the high cost of the vaccine (if looking to get it here in Canada it will cost a few hundred dollars), a lot of people travelling to Asia for short periods don’t get it.
-I would worry about it more say if you are travelling to high risk areas for a long time, and know you will be exposed to nighttime mosquitoes more frequently.
+Because of this low risk, and the high cost of the vaccine (if looking to get it here in Canada it will cost a few hundred dollars), a lot of people traveling to Asia for short periods don’t get it.
+I would worry about it more say if you are traveling to high risk areas for a long time, and know you will be exposed to nighttime mosquitoes more frequently.

 When I flew to Sri Lanka, I went to a hospital and checked to see if they had this vaccine available.
 They did and happily took me in for a visit.
 At that time, it cost me about 30 CAD (including the hospital fees), and so I saved myself a few hundred dollars.